tradle/why-hypercore/README.md

 ### Hyperbee: Is it only one Hyperbee per Hypercore?
 Yes.
 But one replication stream [can carry many Hypercores](https://discordapp.com/channels/709519409932140575/709519410557222964/755415844808556594).
 Use corestores to manage multiple hypercore feeds, with permissions.

+### Hyperswarm: does it allow some filtering of peers, e.g. readers / writers, or some cryptography-based primitives?

+### Hyper: who is using Hypercore modules?
+Bitfinex, major crypto exchange uses it in its microservices framework [Grenache](https://github.com/bitfinexcom/grenache).